-NSBRI's External Advisory Council (EAC) is responsible for advising Institute management, and the Board of Directors (comprised of, but not limited to, representatives from the senior management of the 12 NSBRI consortium-member institutions) advises the Institute concerning program strategy, tactical implementation and effectiveness.
+NSBRI's External Advisory Council (EAC) is responsible for advising Institute management concerning program strategy, tactical implementation and effectiveness.
 NSBRI also includes a User Panel of former and current astronauts and flight surgeons, which is responsible for assuring that the research program is focused squarely on astronaut health, safety and performance.
-The User Panel advises senior management on the operational relevance of science and technology projects.
+The User Panel advises senior management on the operational relevance and feasibility of science and technology projects.
 An Industry Forum of representatives from space and biomedical companies advises and assists NSBRI concerning Earth-based applications of Institute research.
 The Institute coordinates its research activities with NASA through several committees and working groups, including a joint NASA/NSBRI Steering Committee.
-In addition to its research program, NSBRI has developed a robust career development and outreach program that leverages the Institute's core research activities.
+In addition to its research program, NSBRI has developed a robust Career Development and Outreach Program that leverages the Institute's core research activities.